holochain/docs-pages/src/pages/references/publish-app-on-holo.md

 Upon successfully signing into the app, you'll be in your Cloud Console account and asked to set your account display name before you can proceed to your dashboard.

 Your account display name is the name that will optionally appear on the hApp login screen next to the words "published by: " under each of your hApps' names.
-Please note the account display name cannot be changed at this time.
+Please note that it can't be changed at this time.

 ## 3. Deploy a hApp